 They believe it is some kind of crystal ball that will reveal hidden secrets about price action and tell them where price is headed next.

-Some people believe so strongly in this crystal ball idea and eventually blow up their account from risking too much on trades they are over-confident in – or they find the whole concept so ridiculous that they believe technical analysis is superstitious hocus-pocus not to be taken seriously.
+Some people believe so strongly in this crystal ball idea they eventually blow up their account from risking too much on trades they are over-confident in – or they find the whole concept so ridiculous that they believe technical analysis is superstitious hocus-pocus not to be taken seriously.

 Both of these interpretations are very shallow views that completely miss the point.
-No serious technical trader claims to know for certain where markets are heading just because they draw some lines on his chart.
+No serious technical trader claims to know for certain where markets are heading just because they draw some lines on their chart.

 In fact, you should be wary of those who do – because it reveals that they themselves do not understand the purpose of their own tools.

 What Is Technical Analysis?